ksu-is/snake-game/README.md

 [X] High score creator
 [ ] Allowing user input

-## Road Map:
+## Road Map

+### Tasks:

 [X] Set up README
 [X] Add Jonathon's snake game to our repository
 [ ] Add comments to Jonathon's Snake game for a better understanding [X] Add something with a working high score to our repository [ ] Add and edit the working high score to Jonathan's snake game after the user has lost [ ] Add something that allows for user input in a gui to our repository [ ] Have the game start when the user presses the enter key [ ] have the user be allowed to play again or quit after they have lost